 The number of meetings for which a Director receives a stipend shall not exceed the aggregate limits established by state law (AB 1234) or by Ordinance Adopted by the Board, whichever is less.

 To minimize District costs and keep expenses within reasonable standards for public officials, expenditures should adhere to the following guidelines.
 In the event that expenses are incurred which exceed these guidelines, the cost borne or reimbursed by the District may be limited to the costs that fall within the guidelines.

-Reimbursement of expense of attendance at an authorized conference or organized educational activity shall include any registration, attendance, tuition, materials or other similar charge of the conference organizer or activity provider.
+Reimbursement of the expense of attendance at an authorized conference or organized educational activity shall include any registration, attendance, tuition, materials or other similar charges of the conference organizer or activity provider.

 The most economical mode and class of transportation reasonably consistent with scheduling needs and cargo space requirements should be used, using the most direct and time-efficient route.
 Government and group rates offered by a provider of transportation shall be used when available.